Kunal-Pere/Jenkins-CI-CD-Pipeline-To-Deploy-Website-Using-Docker-Container/README.md

 # Jenkins-CI-CD-Pipeline-To-Deploy-Website-Using-Docker-Container

+### Overview

-This repository contains a CI/CD pipeline configuration for deploying a website using Docker.
-It includes Dockerfiles, CI/CD scripts, and configuration files necessary for automating the build, test, and deployment process
+This repository contains the necessary files to set up a CI/CD pipeline using Jenkins for deploying a website inside a Docker container.
+The website files are sourced from FreeCSS, and the pipeline ensures continuous integration and continuous deployment.